wnarifin/covid-19-malaysia/README.md

 **Updates**
 - As of 23 July 2021, MOH, MOSTI & CITF started sharing data in github at https://github.com/MoH-Malaysia/covid19-public.
 So, some of the scripts with web scraping code are no longer useful.
-- Data integrated with the data from MOH, new workflow updated in the script.
-Original script renamed to "scrape_version"
+- ~~Data integrated with the data from MOH, new workflow updated in the script.
+Original script renamed to "scrape_version"~~
-- Recovery data and imported cases are still scraped as usual.
+- ~~Recovery data and imported cases are still scraped as usual~~